 Not able to run my usual workout routes because I’m on the road?
 Cool, now I can try something different and see a new place.
 Not around my favorite place to buy healthy food?
 Great, now I can explore my location and find something new.

 These three tips are simple but powerful if acted upon.
-Life on the road can be bumpy and keeping up with the habits that promote health and happiness can certainly help to smooth things out.
+Life on the road can be bumpy.
+Keeping up with the habits that promote health and happiness can certainly help to smooth things out.

 What about you?